andrewcumming/phys512/hw1.md

 ## 1. Roundoff error in long-term integrations of a harmonic oscillator

 Roundoff errors can accumulate in situations where you have to carry out a sequence of many operations.
 If the roundoff error in each operation is approximately random, the accumulated error behaves like a random walk.
-This leads to *Brouwer's law*, according to which the accumulated error after $N$ steps typically grows approximately as $\sqrt{N}\epsilon,$ where $\epsilon\sim10^{-16}$ for double-precision floating-point numbers.
+This leads to *Brouwer's law*, according to which the accumulated error after $N$ steps typically grows approximately as $\sqrt{N}\epsilon,$ where $\epsilon\sim10^{-16}$ for double-precision floating-point numbers or $\epsilon\sim 10^{-7}$ for single-precision.

 A simple example in which to investigate this is the harmonic oscillator,
 $$\frac{d^2x}{dt^2}=-\omega^2x.$$